EHDEN/cdm-bi/07-death.md

 # Death

+Discuss what is important to see in this chart...
+TO DO In this dashboard is present the ''Database Type Filter'', that was detailed in the Chapter General.

 ## Death - By Month per Thousand People

 Discuss what is important to see in this chart...
 TO DO